HAWKEYE-Group/UrbanLF/Readme.md

 #### Dataset Splitting

+Considering that sharing the same test data with other benchmarks will expose the ground truth, we extra collect 80 real and 30 synthetic samples as two new test sets.

 | Dataset      | Train | Val  | Test |
 | ------------ | ----- | ---- | ---- |
 | UrbanLF-Real | 744   | 80   | 80   |